quaap/LaunchTime/README.md

 features support for widgets, text search for apps, a QuickBar, links/shortcuts, recent apps list, app hiding, color selcetion, and portrait and landscape support.

-I've been using it on my LG phone as I develop, but it is still a late alpha or early beta stage, so breaking changes are possible.
+I've been using it on my LG phone as I develop, but it is still a beta stage, so breaking changes are possible.

-Version 0.2 is available in [F-Droid](https://f-droid.org/repository/browse/?fdid=com.quaap.launchtime).
+Version 0.4 is available in [F-Droid](https://f-droid.org/repository/browse/?fdid=com.quaap.launchtime).

 Features
 ----------